jdx/usage/examples/docs/MISE_INLINE.md

 ##### Flag `-f --force`

-Overwrite an existing tool version if it existsExamples:
+Overwrite an existing tool version if it exists

+Examples:
     # build node-20.0.0 with node-build and link it into mise
     $ node-build 20.0.0 ~/.nodes/20.0.0
     $ mise link node@20.0.0 ~/.nodes/20.0.0

     # have mise use the python version provided by Homebrew
     $ brew install node
     $ mise link node@brew $(brew --prefix node)
     $ mise use node@brew

 ## `mise ls`